 C. Compatibility with neighborhood

-D. Ability to pay agreed rent, credit rating
+D. Ability to pay the agreed rent, credit rating

 E. Compatibility with existing tenants